-Morbius - Likely July 10, 2020
+Morbius - July 31, 2020

-Along with Sony’s animated efforts, they also have a plethora of live-action properties, continuing the Spider-Man villain shared universe started by this year's Venom.
+Sony has a plethora of live-action properties, continuing the Spider-Man villain shared universe started by this year's Venom.

-Venom 2 - Likely October 2, 2020
+Venom 2 - October 2, 2020

 Other Films In Sony's Spider-Man Villain Series

 Beyond 2020, the apparently-titled SUMC (Sony’s Universe of Marvel Characters) is said to incorporate the lesser-known vigilante Nightwatch into its ranks.
-Luke Cage show-runner Cheo Hodari Coker is attached to the project, which would relate the tale of Doctor Kevin Trench, who witnesses the death of a technologically advanced vigilante at the hands of a terrorist group, only to discover that the dead hero is a future version of himself.
+Luke Cage showrunner Cheo Hodari Coker is attached to the project, which would relate the tale of Doctor Kevin Trench, who witnesses the death of a technologically advanced vigilante at the hands of a terrorist group, only to discover that the dead hero is a future version of himself.
 Spike Lee was reportedly attached to the project, but he has since denied his involvement.

 Furthermore, popular Spider-Man villain Kraven the Hunter is due to receive his first-ever cinematic outing.
 Using the iconic "Kraven’s Last Hunt" as a basis, Richard Wenk (The Equalizer) is scripting the big-game hunter’s movie which, like Nightwatch, is without a director or a release date.

-Yet with access to over 900 comic book characters, the future looks bright for fans of Spider-Man’s varied and ever-growing mythos.
+With access to over 900 comic book characters, the future looks bright for fans of Spider-Man’s varied and ever-growing mythos.
 If Sony is able to serve justice to these properties – as they have for Into the Spider-Verse – then they will be enticing cinema-goers to enjoy even more superhero movies for years to come.